A topic from the subject of Advanced Chemistry in Chemistry.

 Procedure:

-5. Use the calibration curve to determine the concentration of lead in the water samples.
+5. Determine the concentration: Use the calibration curve (absorbance vs. concentration) to determine the concentration of lead in the unknown water samples.
+Account for any dilution factors used.

-Preparing the calibration curve is essential to ensure accurate results.
-The calibration standards should be prepared from a certified reference material and cover the expected range of concentrations in the water samples.
+Preparing the calibration curve is crucial for accurate results.
+The calibration standards should ideally be prepared from a certified reference material.
+The calibration curve should demonstrate good linearity (R2 value close to 1) within the concentration range of interest.
+Proper blank correction is essential to subtract background absorbance.

 Significance: